goby-garden/goby-database/notes.md

 ### Present to-do:

-- [ ] make `config_relation_targets` able to work with existing props, not just new ones; have to figure out the adjusting of target targets
-- [ ] STARTED BUT UNFINISHED: detect changes to target classes/properties within the `sync_relations` table, such as linking the target for a new link property, and call `configure_relation` to execute those changes
-    - these changes arise out of links: links being created, previous links being deleted, whole properties or classes with links being deleted, links targeting a different property within the same class, and anything else that isn't occurring to me (hopefully nothing?)
-    - you have to make sure no tables are being created where it doesn't make sense for them to be created
 - [ ] test the modification of existing relation props and their links in `sandbox.js` to work out the kinks
 - [ ] use new class retrieval function to perform validation and make sure all relations in a junction at least abide by the `max` set for that function
 - [ ] create `delete relation property` function